realsetvin/Dynex-Neuromorphic-Chip/README.md

 ## C++ Reference Implementation (CPU)

 File "dynex.cc" is a reference implementation of the neuromorphic circuit.
 It integrates the system of equations (ODE) derived from the circuit model on a CPU.
 The reference design solves the Boolean satisfiability problem (sometimes called propositional satisfiability problem and abbreviated SATISFIABILITY, SAT or B-SAT).
 A propositional logic formula, also called Boolean expression, is built from variables, operators AND (conjunction, also denoted by ∧), OR (disjunction, ∨), NOT (negation, ¬), and parentheses.

 A formula is said to be satisfiable if it can be made TRUE by assigning appropriate logical values (i.e. TRUE, FALSE) to its variables.
 The Boolean satisfiability problem (SAT) is, given a formula, to check whether it is satisfiable.
-This decision problem is of central importance in many areas of computer science, including theoretical computer science, complexity theory, algorithmics, cryptography and artificial intelligence.
-Please note that this reference implementation proves the mathematical model and is not as efficient as the implementation by commerical miners.
+This decision problem is of central importance in many areas of computer science, including theoretical computer science, complexity theory, algorithmics, cryptography, and artificial intelligence.
+Please note that this reference implementation proves the mathematical model and is not as efficient as the implementation by commercial miners.

 To illustrate the performance of neuromorphic computing, the following example showcases an implementation of a constraint satisfaction problem, where a problem formulation with complexity O(n^100,000) is being solved using the Dynex Neuromorphic Chip.
 The problem consists of 100,000 unique variables.
 Existing methodologies based on current and Quantum technology (reducing the complexity with Shor’s algorithm to O(n^50,000) cannot solve this problem class efficiently today.
-The Dynex Neuromorphic Chip solves the problem in a few seconds because of its inherent parallelization, it’s long-range order and its capability to utilize instantons.
+The Dynex Neuromorphic Chip solves the problem in a few seconds because of its inherent parallelization, its long-range order, and its capability to utilize instantons.

-This reference implementation proves the mathematical model and has not been optimised for speed and performance.
+This reference implementation proves the mathematical model and has not been optimized for speed and performance.

 ### Requirements:
 Please note that it is required to have the [Boost library](https://www.boost.org) (Version 1.74.0 or better) installed: